#IQuitMyJob

 Solomon started looking for a new job a few months later, still worried about what new dysfunction she might find but needing to pay for school.
 She spent the summer applying for grants and scholarships.

-In September, while taking college classes online, a local spa owner who had seen her quit TikTok hired her to post reviews of the spa’s products.
+In September, while taking college classes online, a local spa owner who had seen her quit on TikTok hired her to post reviews of the spa’s products.
 In October, she started working at another Washington-area sports bar.
 Now her TikToks — sent to more than 60,000 followers — are about college, music, makeup and politics.
+She’ll start in-person classes at Miami in January.

 In one video from October, she compares her mental health from six months earlier, when she had just left her job at Buffalo Wild Wings, with present day.
 In the first frames, her hair is messy; she has bags beneath her eyes.
 She stares and preens sarcastically into the camera.
 In the final frames, she’s polished and put together.